You can’t manage what you don’t measure—this was the corporate mantra by which I lived for a long time. And it’s total bullshit.

 I was consumed by numbers.
 After a while, I even started dreaming in spreadsheet format.

-But then I realized something: It didn’t really matter.
+Then I realized something: it didn’t really matter.
 The goals were never as powerful as someone’s internal motivations.

-You see, people work hard for two reasons: they are externally inspired to do so, or they are internally motivated to do so.
+People work hard for two reasons: they are externally inspired, or they are internally motivated.
 Sometimes it’s a combination of both.

-Sure, some people can be momentarily inspired by goal attainment, but that kind of inspiration is ephemeral, that kind of inspiration doesn’t last beyond the goal itself.
+Some people can be momentarily inspired by goal attainment, but that kind of inspiration is impermanent, and it doesn’t last beyond the goal itself.

 Conversely, intrinsic motivation—such as the desire to grow or contribute—carries on long after the goal is met.
-It carries on in perpetuity.
+It often carries on in perpetuity.
 External inspiration can be the trigger, but internal motivation is what fuels someone’s desire.
-Thus, when you discover your true motivation, you don’t need an arbitrary goal.
+When you discover your true motivation, you don’t need an arbitrary goal.

 Goals are for the unmotivated.
-This is one of the reasons I got rid of my goals—so I could focus on what’s important, so I could focus on living a meaningful life, a life centered around health, relationships, passion, growth, and contribution.
-I don’t need goals to focus on these important aspects of my life, because I’m already motivated by these things.
-Having goals for these things would be irrelevant, I simply need to live my life in accordance with these values.
+This is one of the reasons I got rid of mine—so I could focus on what’s important, so I could focus on living a life centered around health, relationships, passion, growth, and contribution.
+I don’t need goals to focus on these aspects of my life, because I’m already motivated by these values.
+Having goals for these things would be irrelevant; I simply need to live my life in accordance with these principles.

 Read this essay and 150 others in our new book, Essential.